getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/workflow.md

 sidebar_order: 2
 ---

 Most activity within Sentry will generate a workflow notification.
-You can configure various notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications/).
+You can also configure various personal notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications) and any specific project's settings in the Project Settings page.

 By default, these notifications are sent to anyone who is a member of the project the issue occurs in.
 Still, each member may choose their participation state, as well as opt-in or opt-out of notifications for specific issues.
 See [Unsubscribe](#unsubscribe) below for more details.